sashinpivotal/dsa-java-review-doc/README.md

 - Create *com.hr.personnel.client* sub-package
 - Write *HRClient* class under *com.hr.personnel.client* sub-package
+  - Create "main(..)" method
   - Create two *com.hr.personnel.Employee** objects
     and call *getEmployeeInfo* method of those objects
+  - For creating "LocalDate" object, you can use "LocalDate.of(YYYY, MM, DD)"
   - Display the result in the console

 - Add JUnit 4 dependency to the *pom.xm* as as shown below: